FAQs

 Rapid Response® is available in 16mm & 20mm profile boards.

-We got it tested at the University of Salford by their UKAS accredited product testing lab and got the following results back:
+The boards have been tested at the University of Salford by their UKAS accredited product testing lab and got the following results back:

 20mm of Rapid Response® has an R-value of 0.447 (+/- 2%)